sud0x0/SUD0x0/_posts/2022-10-02-How-to-protect-yourself-from-cyber-criminals.md

 Temporary emails are the best way to avoid unwanted emails and companies learning about you.
 But make sure never to use temp emails to register for a service that you will use more than once or services that will hold sensitive information, including your name.
 An example of a temporary email is https://temp-mail.org/.

 - Use an incognito browser.
-Incognito mode can protect you from some attacks, such as CSRF.
+Incognito mode can protect you from some attacks.
 Use it to check slightly suspicious links, but I would recommend the use of a virtual machine to check suspicious links.

 - Logout when you finish your tasks.
 If your computer is compromised, this will prevent unauthorised access to your accounts.